sap-tutorials/Tutorials/tutorials/abap-environment-analytics/abap-environment-analytics.md

 [ACCORDION-BEGIN [Step 18: ](Create Story)]

 A story is a presentation-style document that uses various elements such as charts, images or tables to visualize your data.
 Adding a chart starts with picking a chart type.
 Then you select your model and add measures and dimension and start on working how the data is displayed.
-Here we will create a story including a chart, a table and a Donut chart.
+Here you will create a story including a chart, a table and a Donut chart.

 ***Open a blank dashboard***